LEVETIRACETAM- levetiracetam injection, solution

 14 CLINICAL STUDIES

 All clinical studies supporting the efficacy of levetiracetam utilized oral formulations.
-The finding of efficacy of levetiracetam injection is based on the results of studies using an oral formulation of levetiracetam, and on the demonstration of comparable bioavailability of the oral and parenteral formulations [see Clinical Pharmacology (12.3)].
+The finding of efficacy of Levetiracetam injection is based on the results of studies using an oral formulation of levetiracetam, and on the demonstration of comparable bioavailability of the oral and parenteral formulations [see Clinical Pharmacology (12.3)].

 14.1 Partial-Onset Seizures